 Robotic Manufacturing of 1-Piece Containers

-New From Thermopod® – A Robotic System For Laminating and Erecting a One-piece Insulating Container (US patent app.
-62/717,140 – 2018-8-10) [Excerpt] Some years back we invented the first “green,” two-piece, insulating container.
+New From Thermopod® – A Robotic System For Laminating and Erecting a One-piece Insulating Container (US patent 62/717,140 – 2018-8-10) [Excerpt] Some years back we invented the first "green," two-piece, insulating container.
 We trademarked it Thermokeeper®.
-We knew, then, that the ultimate solution was a “green,” one-piece, insulating container.
-We have since/recently filed three separate patent applications for the construction and assembly of different iterations/templates of a “green,” one-piece, insulating container.
+We knew, then, that the ultimate solution was a "green," one-piece, insulating container.
+We have recieved three separate patent applications for the construction and assembly of different iterations/templates of a "green," one-piece, insulating container.

 In conjunction with the 'green," one-piece, insulating container patent applications, we have filed the above-listed, "game-changing," patent application for automatic assembly of those containers.
 This cost-effective automated system eliminates the profit-killing cost (and the labor-attendant problems), inherent in hiring large numbers of minimum-wage workers to set up and hand-place insulation in containers.
 In contrast to the inefficiencies and hazards of hand-placement, robotics guarantee precise insulation placement, and thereby guard against "edge effect" leaks (of hot or cold air), that can compromise the cold chamber.
 While a worker may not be as precise in their work, after a few hours, robots are as exacting in the 20th hour as they were in the first hour.